cobrich/telegram-bot-showcase/README.md

 ---

-## 🏗️ Архитектура и стек технологий
+## 🏗️ Architecture and technology stack

 The project has a modular architecture, where each component is responsible for its own part of the logic.
 This ensures flexibility and ease of maintenance.